gkrcc53/bcd_clock/README_ZERO.md

 Raspberry Pi Zero 2W Installation
 =================================

-The code files should theoretically work on other Raspberry Pi based microcomputers, perhaps with small modifications, but I have not tested them on these systems.
+The Pi Zero code files should theoretically work on other Raspberry Pi based microcomputers (perhaps with small modifications) but I have not done testing on other hardware.

 <b>Low level device activation</b><p>